Kirk Douglas, one of the last stars of Hollywood's Golden Age, dies at 103

 Plot synopsis: Vibrant orange sunflowers.
 Rippling yellow grain.
 Trees bursting with white bloom.
 "The pictures come to me as in a dream," Vincent Van Gogh said.
 A..

+DevFan Kirk Douglas, one of the last stars of Hollywood's Golden Age, dies at 103 https://t.co/Uw4ag2m6Ik 4 minutes ago

-Penn48 🌏🇪🇺🇬🇧#FBPE #ProEU RT @BBCBreaking: Spartacus actor Kirk Douglas, who was one of the last surviving stars of Hollywood's Golden Age, has died aged 103 https:/… 22 minutes ago
+楽蜻庵 RT @BBCBreaking: Spartacus actor Kirk Douglas, who was one of the last surviving stars of Hollywood's Golden Age, has died aged 103 https:/… 20 minutes ago

+Antonella Montanari RT @THR: “I’ve always been a maverick."
+With a passionate will to survive, Kirk Douglas was the last man standing of all the great stars of… 1 hour ago

+GMA Lifestyle He was one of the last surviving stars of the film industry's Golden Age.
+Rest in peace, Kirk Douglas.